I Am Kalam: Plot

-This is the story of a boy Chotu, from a poor family who works as a child labourer at a highway-side cafe (aka dhaba).
+This is the story of a boy, Chotu, from a poor family who works as a child labourer at a highway-side cafe (aka dhaba).
 Irrespective of the problems in his life, he is a happy child with a simple dream to become someone like Dr. APJ Abdul Kalam.

 The plot has the protagonist Chotu being sent to a dhaba to work and earn for the family.
-Here, he befriends the royal heir, Rannvijay, of a neighbouring resort's owner, who’s his age.
+Here, he befriends the royal heir, Rannvijay, of a neighbouring resort's owner, who's his age.
+Ranvijay's character showcases that money, royal blood, and luxury are a privilege but do not contribute to the happiness and joy childhood demands.
+A beautiful character of modern thoughts has been portrayed through Ranavijay, who doesn't believe in the caste system and protests against restricted education for the underprivileged.
+Moreover, the friendship between Chotu and Ranvijay glorifies the importance of having a true friend in life.
 Every day, Chotu dreams of wearing a tie and uniform to go to school, just like Rannvijay, as he has an unusual thirst for education and knowledge.
-He then chances upon the Republic Day Parade and Dr. Kalam’s salutation march.
-Curious, he finds out about the President and instantly decides to become like him.
+He then chances upon the Republic Day Parade and Dr. Kalam's salutation march.
+Curious, he finds out about the president and instantly decides to become like him.
 From here, he begins to call himself Kalam.

-As the story progresses, he meets a foreigner woman who tries to convince his mother to let him study as he is a bright kid, but since the family's circumstances aren’t in favour, he is denied an education.
-As a consequence, Chotu aka Kalam decides to run away to Delhi to meet the President and give him a letter.
+As the story progresses, he meets a foreign woman who tries to convince his mother to let him study as he is a bright kid, but since the family's circumstances aren't in favour, he is denied an education.
+As a consequence, Chotu decides to run away to Delhi to meet the President and give him a letter.
 In this, he writes about how he wants to become like the President of India and thanks Dr. Kalam for making him realise his dreams.
-Meanwhile, every one from his family comes running after Chotu to find him in the new city.
-They finally track him down and a relieved Rannvijay and zealous Chotu hug each other with joy.
+Meanwhile, everyone from his family comes running after Chotu to find him in the new city.
+They finally track him down, and a relieved Rannvijay and jealous Chotu hug each other with joy.

-In the end, Rannvijay’s father offers Chotu’s mother work at his resort and agrees to pay for Chotu’s education and send him to the same school as Rannvijay’s.
-That is when Chotu says he wants to pay for his education on his own and the movie ends with both Chotu aka Kalam and Rannvijay boarding the school bus in their school uniforms.
+In the end, Rannvijay's father offers Chotu's mother work at his resort, and he agrees to pay for Chotu's education and send him to the same school as Rannvijay.
+That is when Chotu says he wants to pay for his education on his own, and the movie ends with both Chotu aka Kalam and Rannvijay boarding the school bus in their school uniforms.